YBL123/sei-project-4/README.md

 ![fam wireframe](readme-wireframe.png )

-// talk about the main components
+As well as the ERD model, we created a wireframe to plan out the architecture of the app.
+We both feel as though this is a super useful step in the planning stage.
+It helps to visualize the upcoming project and although we gave ourselves room for change, it was a great point of reference.
+We added a list of "must have" and "nice to have".
+We then assigned a deadline for ourselves for when the list of "must have" had to be completed and when we wanted to be MVP ready.
+If we had extra time left we would look at the "nice to have" list.

-I will give an overview of the app’s architecture and delve into more detail on some of the features I built
+I will give an overview of the app’s architecture and delve into more detail on some of the features I built.

 ### Home